Home / Blog / Credit Card Reviews / Ask Creditnet: Credit Cards without Foreign Exchange Fees

 Dear Creditnet: I know Capital One credit cards don't charge foreign exchange fees, but I'm frankly not a big fan of Capital One.
 Are there any other credit issuers offering the same perk with a no annual fee credit card?
 I travel overseas a lot for both play and work, so a credit card with no foreign exchange fees would save me a lot of dough.

-Answer: Capital One is the only major credit issuer still holding true to its "no currency conversion fee" policy, but I am aware of another credit card that doesn't charge foreign transaction fees—the PenFed Promise Visa card.
+Answer: Capital One and Discover are the only major credit issuers still holding true to their "no currency conversion fee" policy, but I am aware of another credit card that doesn't charge foreign transaction fees—the PenFed Promise Visa card.

 As you might gather from its name, the card is offered through the Federal Pentagon Credit Union, which primarily serves about 1 million members of the US government and our military.
 However, you don't necessarily have to be in the military or work for the Pentagon to join the credit union.
 In fact, membership is open to anyone willing to join the National Military Family Association and pay a one-time fee of $20.